dreadful786/eft-dma-radar/README.md

 Added sort options to LootItemWidget.
 Press 'N' to sort by Name and 'P' to sort by Price.

-AmmoCounter have been moved near center screen and changed to Green.
+AmmoCounter has been moved to near the center of the screen and changed to Green.
 (This can be changed in SKPaint and ESP form).
 Those files can be pulled from Mambos project and dropped in this one if you don't like it how I have it.